eirikt/Memoizer.NET/README.markdown

 - Can all this be accomplished using C# attributes? _#lazyweb_
 - How do I set up NuGet properly so I can remove the silly "packages"/"lib" folders in Git? _#lazyweb_
-- How to support memoization of recursive functions? _#lazyweb_